 Police record 24,535 accidents – 36 traffic fatalities – prevention remains a priority

-The South Hesse Police Headquarters the traffic accident statistics for 2024. published 24,535 traffic accidents officially recorded – a slight decrease of 0.79% compared to the previous year.
+The South Hesse Police Headquarters has published the traffic accident statistics for 2024.
+A total of 24,535 traffic accidents were officially recorded – a slight decrease of 0.79% compared to the previous year.
 Particularly encouraging is the fact that the number of seriously injured persons fell by 18.64% to 489 – the lowest figure since the introduction of electronic data collection in 2006.

 36 people killed in accidents – e-bikes and motorcycles heavily affected